danbev/learning-nodejs/README.md

   MaybeLocal<Function> maybe_fn = NativeModuleEnv::LookupAndCompile(env->context(), id, parameters, env);
 ```
-Now, this will calling into the NativeModuleEnv class, which will use the
+Now, this is calling into the NativeModuleEnv class, which will use the
 `source_` map to try to find the module:
 ```c++
 const auto source_it = source_.find(id);